BlockchainBear/Ommyochain-docs/docs/dev/contracts/README.md

 ### Deployment

-Ommyochain 2.0 Testnet is here!
-To get started visit the [Ommyochain 2.0 Documentation](https://v2-docs.ommyochain.io/dev/).
+Ommyochain 2.0 Testnet is coming soon! get whitelisted to be one of the first users
 ## Zinc

 [Zinc](https://github.com/ommyochain/zinc) is an emerging framework for developing smart contracts and SNARK circuits